wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 source and destination names (which, surprisingly, are of `std::string` type) of the current hop, `src_` and `dst_`, the original requestor's name (which is also an `std::string`), `rqstr_`, and the globally unique event ID, `eventID_`.
+If the message is a response to a previous request, then the ID of the matching request event is stored in `responseToID_`, such that the requestor as well as all components on the path can identify the matching request message when receiving a response.

 ## The Hierarchy Interface